kunitskyi/kunitskyi/README.md

 ___

-> I love all about IT and learn new tech, see ya in commits! :sparkles: YYAY !!!
+> I love everything about IT and learning new tech, see ya in commits! :sparkles: YYAY !!!

 ___